MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/use-connector-actions.md

   - enduser
 ---

-# Use cloud connector actions in desktop flows
+# Use connector actions in desktop flows

 In desktop flows, you can utilize not only the standard set of actions available in the action library but also some of the most popular [connectors](../actions-reference/cloudconnectors.md).
 These connectors act as proxies or wrappers around APIs, enabling the underlying services to communicate with Microsoft Power Automate, Microsoft Power Apps, and Azure Logic Apps.
 They allow users to link their accounts and use a collection of prebuilt actions and triggers to create their apps and workflows.